dougmoscrop/serverless-plugin-split-stacks/README.md

+Be advised: This plugin currently migrates the `RestApi` resource to a nested stack, which causes your URL to change.

 # serverless-plugin-split-stacks

 The goal if this plugin is to split some resources off in to nested stacks to work around the 200 CloudFormation resource limit.